Faculty ProfilesElizabeth Murphy, MD, PhD

 Elizabeth Murphy, MD, DPhil, is Chief of the Endocrinology and Metabolism Division, Director of the Diabetes Center for High Risk Populations and Specialty Lead of the eReferral Program at San Francisco General Hospital and a Professor of Clinical Medicine at the University of California, San Francisco.

-Since her return to UCSF as Chief of the Endocrinology and Metabolism Division at SFGH, her work has focused on improving access and quality of endocrinology and diabetes care for low income, diverse populations in the San Francisco safety net.
+As Chief of the Endocrinology and Metabolism Division at SFGH, Dr. Murphy's work has focused on improving access and quality of endocrinology and diabetes care for low income, diverse populations in the San Francisco safety net.
 As Director of the Diabetes Center for High Risk Populations, she has led the development of novel services such as medical group visits for insulin initiation in English and Spanish, low literacy insulin teaching aids for patients, medication management algorithms for primary care, and targeted outreach to SF County Jail patients.
 Her team's efforts in health disparities were recognized by the American Diabetes Association's Promising Practice Award of Excellence in 2012 and were an integral part of the Healthy San Francisco Chronic Care Redesign Program recognized by the National Association of Public Hospitals' Safety Net Award in 2010.

 Through her work as Specialty Lead of the eReferral program, Dr. Murphy has been instrumental in standardizing the role of the specialist reviewer with an emphasis on improving primary-specialty care communication.
 In addition she has worked with the Endocrine Society on improving the referral process as part of the ACP High Value Care Coordination Project.

-A practicing endocrinologist, Dr. Murphy received the UCSF/San Francisco General Hospital Department of Medicine Subspecialty Consultant of the Year Award in 2011 and the John Karum Clinician Educator Award in 2011 for her work with UCSF endocrinology fellows and in 2015 was named a Master Clinician in the Department of Medicine.
+A practicing endocrinologist, Dr. Murphy received the UCSF/San Francisco General Hospital Department of Medicine Subspecialty Consultant of the Year Award in 2011, the John Karum Clinician Educator Award in 2011 for her work with UCSF endocrinology fellows and in 2015 was named a Master Clinician in the Department of Medicine.

 Recent Articles (10)